ThePhobosDeimosSuite/laboratoire-0_log430/README.md

     - `?category=Fruit`
     - `?id=2`

-- `/sales` : create, get and update sales.
+- `/sales` : create and get sales.
 Here's an example on how to create a sale:
     ```json
     POST /sales
     {